 Capital can be the key ingredient that takes your small business up a notch, and you can’t just grab it off the shelf at the grocery store.
 But, it doesn’t have to be a complicated, drawn-out process, either.

-Here’s how you can get a small business loan quickly, simply and easily.
+Here’s how you can easily get a small business loan and pursue your next opportunity.

-In the old days, banks were the only option.
+In the old days, banks and credit unions were the only options.
 As financial technology has seen massive developments in recent years, you can now get a small business loan online—without ever setting foot in a bank.